boomty/UtilityExpansion/README.md

   ![image](https://github.com/boomty/UtilityExpansion/assets/114364542/3361f942-6d7a-48eb-acfd-043be2439924)

 - **Add new multi-component armor feature: Complete**
   Some armors cover more than one part of the body.
-We made it so that equipping a tunic will cover the legs also!
+For example, equipping a tunic would not only cover the body but also part of the legs.

   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExNG14M2tlNjl4enp2OWF0MjBheXFnb2EzYmJjZjFjMDNybnU2d2dtcSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ZihjqcfDa3xqKXl8Yn/giphy.gif" alt="Equip Armor Gif" width="200" />